Loading your recommendations…

-Art lovers will find a depth of creativity and artistry in Durham, equally inspired by local artists, extensive and thoughtfully curated collections and traveling exhibits.
+Art lovers will find a depth of creativity at Durham's art galleries and museums, equally inspired by local artists, extensive and thoughtfully curated collections and traveling exhibits.

 Durham is affectionately known as a culinary capital of the South, and like its rich and diverse culinary offerings, the scene for those seeking to fill their artistic palettes is brimming with creativity.
 The arts are booming here — whether in public spaces, art studios, photo galleries or museums.
 The diversity exists in areas from historic Hayti and Golden Belt to City Center, Central Park District and North Durham, to name a few.
 Add the two universities — North Carolina Central University and Duke University — and their educational edge and appeal sell the Bull City as an artistic cultural core.
 The city’s curated collections and galleries have more than meets the eye — complete with rare pieces and eclectic enclaves that make it distinct yet unpretentious.